> whoami

 A rolling snapshot of current focus — updated regularly.

-• Preparing for the next certification — eyeing CySA+ as the natural step after Security+.
+• Preparing for my next certification (eyeing the CCNA)

 > featured